-In the 2015 film, Arlo, an Apatosaurus, is washed down a river during a rainstorm, ending up miles from his family.
+In the 2015 film The Good Dinosaur, Arlo, an Apatosaurus, is washed down a river during a rainstorm, ending up miles from his family.
 A little boy named Spot decides to help him and together they travel through prehistoric Wyoming in search of Arlo’s family.

 For inspiration for the film’s scenery, movie scouts traveled to Wyoming two times, exploring Yellowstone National Park, the Teton mountains in Grand Teton National Park and beyond.
 Stylized versions of the famed Tetons and the Oregon Buttes in Fremont County appear in the film as does the Snake River, a major attraction today for fishing and rafting enthusiasts.

 The Good Dinosaur draws attention to the fact that Wyoming is home to some of the world’s best dinosaur fossil fields.
 Head to the University of Wyoming Geological Museum in Laramie to see a 75-foot life-sized skeleton of one of Arlo’s fellow Apatosauruses.
 Discovered in 1901, the Apatosaurus was unearthed near Sheep Creek in Albany County and resides in museum’s exhibit hall.

 “Fans of Arlo and The Good Dinosaur can roam the same areas that real dinosaurs did in pre-historic times, learn about what life was like for these creatures and even dig for dinosaur fossils throughout the state,” says Diane Shober, executive director of the Wyoming Office of Tourism.

 Top 5 Places to See Dinosaurs in Wyoming

 Here are the top five places in Wyoming to see the incredible dinosaurs featured in The Good Dinosaur movie, which was released on DVD in February 2016.
 The state is home to some of the world’s best dinosaur fossil fields.